The kiss

 "Come."
 He said, his tone firmer this time.
 "Or I won't stop calling."

-That was what I want.
+That was what I wanted.
 For him to stop calling or texting me.
+I sighed.
 "I'm on my way."
-I hung up and left the bus stop, having no choice.

 "I don't want anything.
 Just get straight to the point."

 I met him through my friend two months ago, and we didn't date.
-Just like getting to know each other until I saw him with another lady.
+Just like getting to know each other until I saw him making out with another lady.
 I stopped talking to him, but he didn't do the same.
 He either calls me every day or texts me about how much he wants to be with me.
 Who does that?

 "Why don't you want me?"
 He asked me, which got me more surprised.